Join Here | Log In

 What if a low FODMAPs diet doesn’t work?

 The low FODMAPs diet is often recommended as a starting point for anyone with gas, bloating, diarrhea, constipation, and other symptoms of IBS.
-Often people describe the diet in such a way that you think it has to be the only solution for everyone — people absolutely swear by it, there are Facebook groups for support, and many doctors recommend it as a place to start for IBS symptoms.
+Often, people describe the diet in such a way that you think it’s THE solution for everyone — people absolutely swear by it, there are Facebook groups for support, and many doctors recommend it as a place to start for IBS symptoms.

 While a low FODMAPs diet works for a lot of people with IBS, it doesn’t work for everyone.
 Genetic research explains why some people need a different dietary approach to IBS.